neerolyte/vagrant-matrix/README.md

 Get Vagrant from: http://vagrantup.com/

+Please note, this is only for use on development/test VMs, it will probably eat your data and lose you your job.
+So don't use it with data you like.

 # Canonical usage

 I'm trying to make it possible to directly reference this repo in your project.